Apadmi-Engineering/Mockzilla/docs/docs/mobile_ui.md

     MockzillaUiMobile.launchManagementUi();
     ```

-This will launch the Ui overlay allowing a user to configure the mocked endpoints.
+This will launch the UI overlay allowing a user to configure the mocked endpoints.